HDF-NI/hdf5.node/readme.md

 Currently testing with node v0.11.13-pre and V8 3.25.30

 And a legacy development for node v0.10.31 and V8 3.14.5.9 resides in ./legacy/node-v0.10.31.
 This probably will work a number of v0.10.x's.
 Go into the ./legacy/node-v0.10.31 folder and with npm, node-gyp and node pointing to compatible version, compile the same as below.
 Then go back two folders and test using the same javascript code.
-Make sure your NODEPATH has your obj.target.
+Make sure your NODE_PATH has your obj.target.
 For example:
 ```
 export NODE_PATH=/home/roger/NodeProjects/hdf5.node/build/Release/obj.target:$NODE_PATH